sofianouar/Metaheuristics-for-SAT-problem-desktop-app/README.md

   KARA ABDELKADER https://github.com/Kidnard/

 # Information
-If you need the code of this project please email one of these adresses precising the need and the use :
+If you need the code of this project please email one of these adresses precising the need :
-        soffianouar@gmail.com / abdelkaderkaramehdi@gmail.com /rahalabdelhamid@gmail.com
+        soffianouar@gmail.com / abdelkaderkaramehdi@gmail.com / rahalabdelhamid@gmail.com